 - Comprehensive eye exams typically include dilating your pupils, which allows the doctor to see into the back of the eye.
 These drops can cause temporary light sensitivity and blurred vision, which may impact driving.
 You may wish to have a driver and bring sunglasses to your appointment.

 - Honoring your appointment time is very important to us and we plan ahead to ensure disruptions to schedules are kept to a minimum.
 However, since our physicians are subspecialists, they deal with the most complex diseases and procedures.
 This means that even during routine appointments, issues are often discovered during the exam, which requires immediate treatment or testing.
-On occasion, we may have to delay or reschedule your appointment time due to emergencies, urgent medical consultations, or surgical situations.
+On we may have to delay or reschedule your appointment time due to emergencies, urgent medical consultations, or surgical situations.
 We will make every effort to expedite your appointment or reschedule it quickly for your convenience.

 - Make sure you have a clear understanding of your role in treating your condition.